lenincompres/DOM.js/README.md

 ## Server-Side Usage

-If you want to use DOM.js on the server (Node.js environment), check out the dedicated repository:
+If you want to use BareDOM on the server (Node.js environment), check out the dedicated repository:

 [DOM.js Server-Side](https://github.com/lenincompres/DOM.js-server)

 It includes:
 - `server.js` to serve `.dom.js` and `.dom.json` pages
 - `build.js` to generate HTML from source files
-- Instructions and dependencies for running DOM.js in a Node.js environment
+- Instructions and dependencies for running BareDOM in a Node.js environment

 ---

-## DOM.js and P5.js
+## BareDOM and P5.js

 Yes, DOM.set works for P5.js elements.
 If you are not familiar with P5.js, please [remedy that](https://p5js.org/).